kpj/vrfs/README.md

 ### Controls

 * Move your mouse to look around.
+Click elements to interact with them.
 * To move in the world use `[w]/[a]/[s]/[d]/[space]/[shift]`.
 * To close the window press `[escape]`.
+* Press `[b]` to go back in your directory traversal history.